sa-tre/satre-specification/docs/source/roles.md

   - People responsible for carrying out the {ref}`infrastructure_deployment_process`.
 This role could be taken on by either the TRE Operators or the TRE Developers.
 * - Output Checker
   - People responsible for checking the disclosure risk of project outputs, before egress, as part of the disclosure control process.
 See {ref}`output_management`.
-* - Database Administrator
-  - People responsible for managing any databases included in the TRE.
-Where a database is used by multiple projects, this includes handling segregation of users and databases belonging to different projects.
-See {ref}`advanced_CCC`.
 ```

 (developer_roles)=